 To view any drill file on iOS, you'll need a mobile compatible drill file.
 These drill files have a ".3da" extension, so the file might look like filename.3da.
-If you don't have a .3da file type, be sure to read up on how to save a .3da on the Save As App File page.
+To save a .3da file, go to File > Export File > Export 3D App File .